-There will be a lot of students vying for the same things as you.
-Therefore, standing out is crucial.
+There will be a lot of students vying for the same things as you, so standing out is crucial, even if you hit perfect scores and your application essay was written by one of WriteAnyPapers professional writers.
 A letter of recommendation is a definite way to stand out in a positive manner and is most likely going to be required at some point in your life.

 Letters of recommendation are important because they paint a picture of your character from someone else’s point of view.
 They convey how you act and your work ethic when no one is watching.